hydro-informatics/hydro-informatics.github.io/documentation/documentation.md

 ### Miscellaneous Symbols

 *Markdown* profits from many more *html* symbols that may be used in equations or other text.
-The following table provides an overview over such miscellaneous symbols.
+The following table provides an overview of such miscellaneous symbols.

 |          | Symbols (1) |  |          | Symbols (2) |  |           | Symbols (3) |
 |----------|-------------|--|----------|-------------|--|-----------|-------------|